What is Gynecomastia?

 Surgical correction involves a small incision around the lower half of the areola.
 In order to maintain blood-flow and preserve sensation in the nipple and areola, they remain attached to the pectoral by a thin stalk of tissue throughout this process.

 This is followed by a combination of liposuction and direct excision to achieve a natural chest contour, after which the incisions are sutured.
 The stitches are usually located around the lower half of the areola.
-The scar blends in nicely at the margins of the areola and will become virtually invisible.

 The procedure takes one to four hours, depending on the complexity of the case.